 - Manage text files from command output or in a text editor

 6. Manage local users and groups

 - Create, manage, and delete local users and groups, as well as administer local password policies

 - Set Linux file system permissions on files and interpret the security effects of different permission settings.

-7. Monitor and manage Linux processes
+8. Monitor and manage Linux processes

-8. Control services and daemons
+9. Control services and daemons

-- Control and monitor network services and system daemons using systemd
+- Control and monitor network services and system daemons using systemd.

-9. Configure and secure OpenSSH service
+10. Configure and secure SSH

-10. Analyze and store logs
+11. Analyze and store logs

-12. Archive and copy files between systems
+13. Archive and transfer files

-13. Install and update software packages
+14. Install and update software

-- Download, install, update, and manage software packages from Red Hat and yum package repositories.
+- Download, install, update, and manage software packages from Red Hat and yum package repositories

-14. Access Linux file systems
+15. Access Linux files systems

-16. Comprehensive review
+17. Comprehensive review